Jason Paige: Career

 On the stage, he appeared in the 2010 production of Rent at the Hollywood Bowl, as Joe in Frank Zappa's Joe's Garage at the Open Fist Theatre Company, and as Travis in Ty Taylor's The Existents at the Open Fist Theatre Company.
 He has also done productions of The Who's Tommy, Godspell, Jesus Christ Superstar, and Hair.
 He has performed at Scott Nevins and Ryan O'Connor's Musical Mondays in Los Angeles, as well as Rockwell's For The Record series in the Coen Brothers, Baz Luhrmann, John Hughes, The Marshalls, Quentin Tarantino, Robert Zemeckis, Paul Thomas Anderson and Scorsese shows.
-He won a Broadwayworld.com award and an Ovation nomination for his portrayal of Frankie in Fortherecordlive's production of "Scoresese an American Crime Drama" produced at The Wallis Annenberg in October 2016.

-He has co-written two musicals, "BOX" and "Writing Pictures" produced at Hartford's Bushnell Theatre for Black History Month, based on Harriet Beecher Stowe's Uncle Tom's Cabin and "A Tribute To Irwin Price" Performed at Open Fist Theater.

 During the 2012 primary election, Paige himself sang a parody of the Pokémon Theme in support of the Republican candidate Ron Paul.
 In an interview with Spin Magazine in 2016, Paige said he was inspired by Paul's message of liberty.
-Later that year, Paige completed a year-long run as the lead singer for Blood, Sweat & Tears and recorded a rock interpretation of the carol Silent Night for an episode of the YouTube series Hellbenders.
+Later that year, Paige completed a year-long run as the lead singer for Blood, Sweat & Tears.
 He is a long time member of Broadway Inspirational Voices and has appeared at Mandalay Bay's LIGHT in For The Record Baz named after the director Baz Luhrmann.

-Paige is also opposed to infant circumcision, having undergone a botched one during his own infancy for religious reasons that resulted in a skin bridge.
-His mother, Charlie Paige, stated that she regretted having him circumcised.
-Paige performed and released a song called "Circumcision", a parody of Stevie Wonder's song "Superstition".
-He has endorsed brit shalom, an alternative religious ceremony, and produced music for it.

 In response to the massive popularity of the Pokémon Go mobile game, Paige re-recorded the theme during the height of the game's popularity in July 2016.
 Later that month, Paige sang another parody of the theme song featuring Dwayne Johnson as a Pokémon.
 He performed the song in Los Angeles as well.

-In October 2016 he released his anthem "a tribute to Pokémon Go" as a sister theme to the original.

-In February 2018 he recorded a metal cover of the original Pokémon theme with Jonathan Young.
-In December of the same year, he released a long-requested extended version of his interpretation of Silent Night for Hellbenders, stylizing it as a power ballad.